Keyboardly-App/keyboardly-dev/doc/Glossary.md

 </p>
 <br> See sample on [this](/addon/sample/src/main/java/app/keyboardly/sample/action/register/RegisterActionView.kt#L49)

-### Floating RecyclerView
+### Top RecyclerView
-A recyclerview options that show like floating on above keyboard navigation, usually use when on input mode for quick search.
+A recyclerview options that show on top keyboard navigation, usually used when on input mode for quick search.
 <p align="center">
     <img src="assets/floating-recyclerview.png" width="250">
 </p>
 <br>
-To use it, triggered it from [KeyboardDependency](#keyboard-action-dependency) > `showFloatingRecyclerView(...)` and combine it with `requestInput(...)` function.
+To use it, triggered it from [KeyboardDependency](#keyboard-action-dependency) > `showTopRecyclerView(...)` and combine it with `requestInput(...)` function.
 <br> See sample on [this](/addon/sample/src/main/java/app/keyboardly/sample/action/campaign/CampaignActionView.kt#L109)

 ### RecyclerView Options